RoyOltmans/garden-mqtt-deamon/README.md

 # garden-mqtt-deamon
+This repo is a fork of the original work of RoyOltmans.
+Only instructions have been updated for a raspberry pi 3.

 Garden control BLE Python rev 0.2

 Description: Lightweight BLE mqtt deamon controller for garden with an Rasberry PI

 All rights of the device are owned by Aqualin

-This is an fork and extension with bugfixes of my aqualin project including miflora reading for zones.

 This combination gives you the insight of zones (multiple miflora sensors) and can activate water delivery.